 - Blacklists are compromised entities that companies wish to avoid doing business with, such as fraudulent names, employees, accounts, or any other parties suspected of engaging in illicit activities.

 Screening for sanctions may sound straightforward, but it’s actually a challenging process that involves several differentiating factors.
 These include various cultures, languages, acronyms, and aliases across different jurisdictions.
 On top of that, organizations are facing more sophisticated sanctions evasion techniques, including the use of virtual assets.

 Furthermore, Western nations are pushing to expand sanctions to cover a broader range of issues, such as human rights violations and cyberattacks.
 All of this is happening in the context of a rapidly changing geopolitical environment, which is making it increasingly difficult for organizations to meet their sanctions obligations.

-Other common challenges businesses face are mainly related to manual sanctions screening:
+Some common challenges businesses face are mainly related to manual screening, including:

 - Lengthy processes.
 Screening large volumes of data manually is often insufficient, making it hard to keep up with the amount of data that needs to be screened or entered manually.

 - Human errors.
 Flaws in screening can occur due to typos, especially for foreign entities.
 Additionally, incomplete, inaccurate, or outdated customer data may result in missed sanctioned individuals.
 Different writing systems or naming conventions, including names written in Chinese characters, Cyrillic script, or Arabic script, can make the screening more complex.

 - False positives.
 Businesses often face false positive results or duplicates when they don’t have an effective sanctions screening system in place.
 For example, if a compliance officer is confident that the match is a false positive, they may whitelist the person’s name to avoid future matches.

 With these factors considered, companies require trustworthy sanctions screening partners who employ modern AI technology to tackle and handle these challenges.